-99. Please report any activity undertaken to promote with the development agency of your country or other appropriate governmental body, including the national focal points for other relevant global processes, the relevance of AEWA implementation in the context of SDG, Aichi Targets/post-2020 biodiversity targets and Strategic Plan for Migratory Species 2015-2023 (SPMS) delivery and to stress the need to better integrate actions for waterbird and wetland conservation within relevant development projects (Resolution 7.2).
+104. Please report any activity undertaken to promote with the development agency of your country or other appropriate governmental body, including the national focal points for other relevant global processes, the relevance of AEWA implementation in the context of SDG, Kunming-Montreal Global Biodiversity Framework, Strategic Plan for Migratory Species 2024-2032 (SPMS) and Ramsar Convention Strategic Plan 2016-2024 delivery and to stress the need to better integrate actions for waterbird and wetland conservation within relevant development projects (Resolution 7.2).

 Sustainable Development Goals